 Security precautions in place to protect the loss, misuse or alteration of information held on your/your data/data bought or gathered in on your behalf

 When you give us personal information or where we process personal information on your behalf, we take steps to ensure that it’s treated securely.
 Any sensitive information is encrypted and protected with the following software 128 Bit encryption on SSL.
-When you are on a secure page, a lock icon will appear on web browsers such as Microsoft Internet Explorer, Chrome and Safari.
+When you are on a secure page, a lock icon will appear on web browsers such as Firefox, Chrome and Safari.

 Non-sensitive details (email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.